Compiled by Pirah Aijaz

-I realized that doing a job, I couldn’t make the most of my creativity, besides, I had to move according to the organization and their timings, growth was slow as well.
+I realized that doing a job, I couldn’t make the most of my creativity, besides, I had to move according to the organization and their timings, and growth was slow as well.

-Most importantly, when I started my journey as an entrepreneur - business meant a way of making money and becoming independent but soon I realized its much more.
+Most importantly, when I started my journey as an entrepreneur – business meant a way of making money and becoming independent but soon I realized it’s much more.
 It gives me inner peace and satisfaction that the most marginalized community is earning money because of our efforts.
 And for this ‘cause’ I have devoted myself, as a Social Entrepreneur.

 At the beginning of my entrepreneurial journey, for me, the biggest challenge was networking.
-Then the fact, that as an entrepreneur, you need to be an all-rounder as you don’t have enough resources to hire a team, initially.
+Then the fact, as an entrepreneur, you need to be an all-rounder as you don’t have enough resources to hire a team, initially.